Click here to check the latest prices on What Is The Gradient For A Wheelchair Ramp

 - Size – This 6.5cm rubber threshold ramp is 65mm (H) x 1105mm (W) x 420mm (L) x 14.1kg.
 The useable width is 900mm.
 The ramp width can be reduced with a Stanley knife or saw when required

-- Suitability - Built to a 1:10 gradient to provide wheelchairs, scooters and walkers smooth access over steps, kerbs, thresholds and doorways
+- Mobility friendly - Built to a 1:8 gradient to provide wheelchairs, scooters and walkers with a smooth gradient when overcoming steps, kerbs and thresholds

 - BUILT FOR SAFE DAILY ACCESS - Made from solid recycled PVC, this wheelchair ramp creates a gentle 4" rise so doorways feel smooth and predictable.
 Our ramps for mobility scooters and door ramps for wheelchairs remove jolts at everyday entrances.